 If you have any questions about how to import photos to Lightroom, let us know in the comments.

-Also, we love good news, so if our Adobe Lightroom tutorial has helped you, share that too.
+Also, I love good news, so if my Adobe Lightroom tutorial has helped you, share that too.